mparsley1/eo-docs/README.md

 It is possible to run Virtual Machine (VM) instances on a pay-per-use or fixed term basis.
 The size of the virtual
 machines range from 1 (virtual) core and 1 GB of RAM to 24 cores and 496 GB or RAM.
 It is possible to spin up multiple instance if required for large-scale processing.
-The price list is found here at https://creodias.eu/price-list.
+The price list is found [here](https://creodias.eu/price-list).

-[Sentinel Hub](https://www.sentinel-hub.com/) is used in the EO Service as an alternative method for accessing and processing data.
+[Sentinel Hub](https://www.sentinel-hub.com/) is used in the EO Service as an alternative method for accessing and processing Copernicus (and other) data.
 Sentinel Hub is a multi-spectral and multi-temporal big data satellite imagery service.
 Users can use APIs to retrieve satellite data over their AOI and specific time range from full archives in a matter of seconds.
 The processing is done on Sentinel Hub's servers.
 The service is subscription-based, with a quota of "processing units" available to the user every month.

+Sentinel Hub in used in the EO Service, because the client application may request small AOIs.
+If the SAFE format data was used, this would require a large amount of data to be downloaded and processed, whereas the Sentinel API only return the data that is requested for the AOI.
+It has cloud-masking and moisacing built in.
+The processing is done on the Sentinel Hub servers, so the processing can be scaled up without needing to worry about infrastructure.

 An additional benefit of using Sentinel Hub is that the EO data can be accessed as a data cube using X-Cube.
 Data cubes provide convenient access to a time series of satellite images,